EbruBaglan/rt2eb/README.md

 ```bash
 $ roslaunch rt2eb ere.launch
 ```
-Then the Jupyter notebook with 2 cells can be run to control the robot and visualize it.
+Then the Jupyter notebook named **'latest.ipynb'** with 2 cells can be run to control the robot and visualize it.

 Improvements can be summed as:
 1) If mod2 is chosen after mod3, it is not possible to control the robot.